Jewels of Indochina

 Day 11-Cruise Halong Bay; from Hanoi overnight train to Hué

-This morning we enjoy the romantic scenery of Halong Bay on a cruise amongst the islands.
+This morning, we'll take to the water for a scenic cruise amongst Halong Bay's islands.
 We'll have the chance to stop at a grotto beneath towering cliffs and perhaps visit a beach.
 It is interesting to see the curious assortment of tourist boats, traditional junks and wooden sampans gliding through the waters.
-We enjoy a seafood lunch on board the boat, before returning to a hotel in Hanoi to freshen up before boarding the Reunification Express to Hué.
+There'll be a seafood lunch on board the boat before we return to our hotel in Hanoi to freshen up.
+Finally, we'll board the Reunification Express to Hue.
+We plan to stay in 'soft-sleeper' four berth cabins, bunk bed style and bedding is provided.
+Both Western and Asian style toilets are at the end of each carriage as well as a basin.
+Our tour leader will allocate beds and will try to keep our group together as far as possible, however, it might be necessary to share with other travellers and passengers of a different gender.

 12